About

 Jodie Jarvis, Lawyer

-“My focus is on giving my clients clear advice in terms they can understand and providing quality legal services that are personalised for everyone I work with.
+“My focus is on giving my clients clear advice in terms they can understand and providing quality legal services that are personalised for everyone I work with."

 Mairead Melia, Senior Lawyer